Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Mock posterior

-The measurement uncertainty parameters are chosen to be $\sigma_m=0.088,\sigma_q = 1.0671,\sigma_z=0.3$ respectively.
-The choices of $\sigma_m, \sigma_q, \sigma_q$ yield measurement uncertainties that match the similar width of credible intervals in O1 and O2 data \citep{posterior_uncertainty}.
-By following Eq. [\ref{eq:m1z ref generation}-\ref{eq:z obs generation}], we sample the posterior for each GW event in the mock catalogue.
-The posterior samples represent the likelihood of the observed GW event parameters.
+By following the steps outlined in Eqs. (\ref{eq:rho_obs})–(\ref{eq:m1z_generation}), we generate posterior samples for each GW event in the mock catalog.
+These samples represent the likelihood distribution of the observed GW event parameters, effectively mimicking the results of parameter estimation.